Hisashi Umemori, M.D., Ph.D.

 Erin has had a long standing interest in understanding how the brain develops.
 To her, building the brain is like putting together a giant puzzle and she has devoted both her graduate and postdoctoral career to understand this important question.
 She has learned and employs a variety of molecular, biochemical, genetic, and imaging techniques, with a special emphasis on electrophysiological techniques.
 Her goal is to continue to conduct research within the field of neurodevelopment.

-Siva Nagappan is a graduate student in the Program in Neuroscience at Harvard University.
+Siva Nagappan was a graduate student in the Program in Neuroscience at Harvard University (now a postdoc!).
 Originally from Malaysia, she completed a major in Molecular and Cell Biology with a minor in Public Policy at the University of California, Berkeley.
 It was during this time that she developed an interest in understanding the brain.
 In the Umemori Lab, she is working on understanding the molecular mechanisms underlying activity-dependent synaptic refinement.

 2006-2009 Ayako Murayama, MD, PhD/ Assistant Professor, Keio University School of Medicine